pymupdf/PyMuPDF-Optional-Material/docs/page.rst

-:meth:`Page.getText`             extract the page's text :meth:`Page.insertFont`          PDF only: insert a font for use by the page :meth:`Page.insertImage`         PDF only: insert an image :meth:`Page.insertLink`          PDF only: insert a new link :meth:`Page.insertText`          PDF only: insert text :meth:`Page.insertTextbox`       PDF only: insert a text box :meth:`Page.loadLinks`           return the first link on a page
+:meth:`Page.getText`             extract the page's text :meth:`Page.insertFont`          PDF only: insert a font for use by the page :meth:`Page.insertImage`         PDF only: insert an image :meth:`Page.insertLink`          PDF only: insert a link :meth:`Page.insertText`          PDF only: insert text :meth:`Page.insertTextbox`       PDF only: insert a text box :meth:`Page.loadLinks`           return the first link on a page